|Documents for Download|

-- Private and Secure: All data travels within the secure domain of a Layer 2 dedicated, high-capacity, one-to-many connection at native Ethernet speeds.
+- Private and Secure: All data travels within the secure domain of a Layer 2 dedicated, high-capacity connection at native Ethernet speeds.

 - Matching Upload and Download Speeds: DIA ensures your download speeds match your upload speeds around the clock to prevent lagging or any delay of service.